-Initial Login

-After logging in, the main operational page, called the Dashboard, contains a listing of observations that have been set up and perhaps completed and the option to create a new observation using the New Observation button.
-If the user is a first-time user, there will not be any observations listed.
+Initial Login - After logging in, the main operational page, the Dashboard, contains a listing of observations that have been set up and perhaps completed and the option to create a new observation using the New Observation button.
+If the user is a first-time user, no observations will be listed.